18.9 Disorders of the Female Reproductive System

 18.3 Summary

-- The two are glands within the pelvis that secrete fluid through ducts into the junction of each vas deferens and ejaculatory duct.
-This alkaline fluid makes up about 70% of semen, the sperm-containing fluid that leaves the penis during ejaculation. contains alkaline substances and nutrients that sperm need to survive and “swim” in the female reproductive tract.
+- The two seminal vesicles are glands within the pelvis that secrete fluid through ducts into the junction of each vas deferens and ejaculatory duct.
+This alkaline fluid makes up about 70% of semen, the sperm-containing fluid that leaves the penis during ejaculation.
+Semen contains alkaline substances and nutrients that sperm need to survive and “swim” in the female reproductive tract.

 - The prostate gland is located just below the seminal vesicles, and it surrounds the urethra and its junction with the ejaculatory ducts.
 The prostate secretes an alkaline fluid that makes close to 30% of semen.
 Prostate fluid contains a high concentration of zinc, which sperm need to be healthy and motile.

 - The penis is the external male organ that has the reproductive function of intromission, which is delivering sperm to the female reproductive tract.
 The penis also serves as the organ that excretes urine.
 The urethra passes through the penis and carries urine or semen out of the body.
 Internally, the penis consists largely of columns of spongy tissue that can fill with blood and make the penis stiff and erect.
-This is necessary for so intromission can occur.
+This is necessary for sexual intercourse so intromission can occur.

 18.3 Review Questions